 Besides, if you have been using the same password for 20 years, you probably have bigger security worries than your Facebook account being hacked in a few decades.

-If you must use public wifi, you should at least use a VPN.
+If you must use public wi-fi, you should at least use a VPN.
 When you are connected through a VPN, all of the data is encrypted between the client on your device and the VPN server.
+The better VPN providers offer automatic public wi-fi protection.

-You should absolutely never log in to a website over public wifi if you don’t see HTTPS in the left of the address bar.
+You should absolutely never log in to a website over public wi-fi if you don’t see HTTPS in the left of the address bar.
 If it only says HTTP, this means that your data isn’t encrypted, and an attacker could easily see your login details.
 In fact, you should never log in to a website that only uses HTTP.
-If the site hasn’t set up HTTPS, it clearly doesn’t care about securing your data.
+Given that most browsers now block HTTP sites, this isn’t something you’re likely to encounter.

 As you saw in the examples we listed, attackers often planted malware onto the target systems so that they could sniff the packets.
 This means that a good antivirus solution can help to defend your data against unauthorized packet sniffing.
 Tools like Windows Defender and Malwarebytes are good options to start with, because they are relatively effective and include minimal bloat.